marcellorvalle/LambdaContainer/README.md

 ## What to do next...

 * Support to @Inject annotation
+* Implement an interface a little bit more fluid
+* Support for different configuration scenarios
 * Simplify resolution insertion when there is no subclassing or interface implementation:

  ```java